nasark/postmaster/README.md

 # PostMaster
-Anonymous public chatroom application allowing users to create posts for communication.
+Anonymous public chatroom application built using Angular, Node/Express, and MongoDB.

 ## To Be Implemented